rock-solid/wordpress-mobile-pack/readme.txt

 == Upgrade Notice ==

-= 2.2.10 =
+= 3.0 =
 * WordPress Mobile Pack packages your content into a progressive web app or a hybrid mobile app that can submitted to App Stores.
-The latest version comes with new Progressive Web Apps features - background color for the browser's address bar and splash screen.
+The latest version comes with a brand new Obliq theme, built on Angular JS & Ionic 1.

 == Screenshots ==